stheoulle/NeonMint-portfolio/src/pages/about-me.md

 In 2024–2025, I had the opportunity to **lead the organization of the PolyCloud Montpellier** as the **president of the student association** behind the event.
 It was an incredibly rewarding experience where I worked closely with my classmates to bring together students, professionals, and cloud computing enthusiasts for a full day of knowledge sharing and networking.

 From the ground up, we planned the entire event — inviting speakers from various companies and universities, securing sponsors, and handling all logistical aspects.
 This experience allowed me to put my **project management and organizational skills** into practice while building meaningful connections within the tech and cloud ecosystem.

+Find more about the event on the [PolyCloud Montpellier website](https://polycloud.fr).

 I'm **Sarah Théoulle**, and I thank you for reading this.